MatiasGrynfeld/SignAI/README.md

 The main objective of Sign AI is to provide an accessible and efficient tool for translating American Sign Language (ASL) into text.
 This platform is designed to be intuitive and easy to use, allowing users to simply point their cameras at their sign gestures while the AI interprets and converts these gestures into written text.

-## License

-Sign AI is licensed under the MIT License (see License.md).

 ### Note

 This repository only contains the code to the AI / Machine Learning section.
 To see the WEB repository go to [WEB REPOSITORY](https://github.com/BenjaPicca/SignAI-WEB).